stoic-signs/wildfirepy/Vision_Statement.md

 ## Community Code of Conduct

-Files detailing the PR and issue templates can be found [here.](https://github.com/wildfirepy/wildfirepy/tree/master/.github)
+We encourage contributors to look up the [files detailing the PR and issue templates.](https://github.com/wildfirepy/wildfirepy/tree/master/.github)

 ## Organizational Structure